Expert reveals how to teach a cat a trick (we can’t believe how simple it is!)

 5. Practice this step by step until your cat can perform the full rollover on command."

 Want to learn about the importance of cat play?
 Check out this feature.
-Wondering, 'What do cats like to play with?'
-This expert's guide can help.
+You might also want to learn how to train a cat to use a cat door.

 Frisco Fabric Teaser Wand Cat Toy